 Always be cautious when undertaking any DIY task that you aren’t familiar with as you could injure yourself or those around you.
 Seek professional help where required.
 Remind your client that they are obliged to prevent loss or damage and to keep their property in sound condition and good repair.

-We have produced a Making a Claim guide should your clients need to which also includes the tips above.
+We've produced a Winter Tips guide should your clients need, which also includes the tips above.